 Why You'll Love This Dish

-- So tasty- these Christmas nuts are sweet and spicy
+- So tasty- These Christmas nuts are sweet, spicy, crunchy, and totally addictive!

-- Economical- cheaper than buying spiced nuts at the store
+- Economical- Cheaper than buying candied nuts at the store.

-- Great for gifting- perfect for the holiday season
+- Great for gifting- Perfect for spreading cheer during the holiday season!

 Although nuts are high in fat (approximately 60% fat by weight), they are comprised mainly of unsaturated fats.
 This is different than the saturated fats found mainly in animal products like meat and cheese.